-Protecting and improving the resiliency of the Energy Sector in the face of both manmade and natural disasters is an ongoing effort that requires continued vigilance, contingency planning, and training.
-With partnership as the cornerstone of its overall strategy, the Energy Sector already has numerous programs sponsored by dozens of public and private organizations that support the sector's security vision and goals.
-The programs fall within four main categories: information sharing and communication, physical and cyber security, coordination and planning, and public confidence.
+Protecting and improving the resiliency of the energy sector in the face of both manmade and natural disasters is an ongoing effort that requires continued vigilance, contingency planning, and training.
+With partnership as the cornerstone of its overall strategy, the energy sector has numerous programs sponsored by public and private organizations that support the sector's security vision and goals.

-The Energy Sector will continue to implement effective protective measures as it assesses the sector's security needs, develops programs, and finds long-term solutions, including research and development.
-To meet this mission, CESER's Infrastructure Security and Energy Restoration (ISER) Division applies the Department of Energy's technical expertise to ensure the security, resiliency and survivability of key energy assets and critical energy infrastructure at home and abroad.
+The energy sector will continue to implement effective protective measures as it assesses security needs, develops programs, and finds long-term solutions, including research and development.
+The Department of Energy's Office of Cybersecurity Energy Security and Emergency Response (CESER) provides technical expertise to help ensure the security, resiliency and survivability of key energy assets and critical energy infrastructure at home and abroad.

 Helping to Ensure a Secure and Reliable Flow of Energy to the Nation

-- Conduct emergency energy operations during a declared emergency or national security special event in accordance with the National Response Plan and
+- Conduct emergency energy operations during a declared emergency or national security special event in accordance with the National Response Framework, and

 - Strengthen energy sector cybersecurity preparedness and coordinate cyber incident response and recovery.